Bake or Break

 • Eggs – Your eggs should be room temperature for easier mixing.

-• Vanilla extract – You can use almond extract for a different flavor.
+• Vanilla extract – You can use almond extract for a different flavor, if you like.

-• Freshly grated nutmeg – Store-bought grated nutmeg will do in a pinch, but it doesn’t have quite the same flavor as fresh!
+• Ground cinnamon & freshly grated nutmeg – Store-bought grated nutmeg will do in a pinch, but it doesn’t have quite the same flavor as fresh!

 How to Make Blueberry Crumb Cake

 This is the perfect recipe for making in an afternoon or even in the morning for breakfast!
-Here’s what you’ll need to do:
+Here’s what you’ll need to do (you can find the full set of directions in the recipe card as well):

-Prepare.
+• Prepare.
 Preheat your oven to 350°F and line a 9″x 13″ baking pan with parchment paper or foil.
-Butter the lining to make sure your cake doesn’t stick.
+Butter the lining to make sure that your cake doesn’t stick.

-Mix the wet ingredients.
-Use a heavy-duty mixer on medium speed to cream the butter and sugar for about 5 minutes, or until it’s soft and light.
+• Mix the wet ingredients.
+Use a heavy-duty mixer on medium speed to cream the butter and sugar for about 5 minutes, or until the mixture is soft and light.
 Beat in the whole eggs one at a time, followed by the vanilla.

 Tips for Success

-• Measure accurately.
+• Measure the flour accurately.
 Use a scale if you can.
 Otherwise, spoon and sweep!

 Pieces of blueberry crumb cake on wire rack